ameer1234567890/ArduinoSiren/README.md

 #### ArduinoSiren
 A police / ambulance siren using Arduino

-* Largely based on [Siren-Code-Arduino](https://github.com/jigneshk5/Siren-Code-Arduino) by jigneshk5.
+* A fork of [Siren-Code-Arduino](https://github.com/jigneshk5/Siren-Code-Arduino) by jigneshk5.